simmieyungie/texter/README.md

 ## Installation

 This now available on CRAN
-CRAN.
 <!-- You can install the released version of texter from [CRAN](https://CRAN.R-project.org) with: -->

 <!-- ``` r -->
 <!-- install.packages("texter") -->
 <!-- ``` -->

     install.packages("devtools")
 The development version from [GitHub](https://github.com/) can be installed with:

     #devtools::install_github("simmieyungie/texter")
     remotes::install_github("simmieyungie/texter@main")
     #remove.packages(texter)